harrystech/ingestion-utils/README.md

 2. `cd $TARGET_REPO`
 3. `make setup-$TARGET-REPO`
 7. Run `docker-compose up`
-12. Run docker-compose run build.
+12. Run `docker-compose run build`.
 13. Once you are dropped into the shell, run `sbt assembly`.
 Once this is done, check the logs to see where the JAR file is written and use `aws s3 cp` to move it to `S3` per the instructions in the integration README.